WhitakerLab/whitakerlab.github.io/_posts/blog/2019-08-20-Ruslan-Final-Report-GSoC19.md

 ## Links to my contributions

 There are a bunch of [issues](https://github.com/WhitakerLab/scona/issues) within the project, which were used to discuss new features, to find solutions for challenges and to communicate the results.
-You can easily search for issues by filtering using label “visualisations” and/or “enhancement”.
+You can easily search for issues by filtering using label ["visualisations"](https://github.com/WhitakerLab/scona/issues?q=is%3Aissue+is%3Aopen+label%3Avisualisations) and/or ["enhancement"](https://github.com/WhitakerLab/scona/issues?q=is%3Aissue+is%3Aopen+label%3Aenhancement).

 Here are the links to my merged **Pull Requests** that cover all the work:
 1. [Implementation of visualisation tools #121](https://github.com/WhitakerLab/scona/pull/121)